rust-stuco/lectures/week5/slides.md

 ---

-# The Rules

-At the beginning of this course, we learned the Commandments of Rust...

-#### Rules of Borrowing
+# Rules of Borrowing

 * Cannot access both a mutable and an immutable reference to the same object
-* At any given time, may have either one mutable reference, or any number of immutable references
+* At any given time, may have either
+    * one mutable reference, or
+    * any number of immutable references

 ---